flexera-public/policy_engine_training/12_iterating/README.md

 This is also why the `field` statement for "created_at" uses the "response" reserved word instead of "col_item". "col_item" is only valid within a collect statement, and in this case, we're pulling the value directly from the API response.

 Note also that the rest of the `field` fields are pulling values from "iter_item".
-This means they will contain information stored in the datasource we're iterating through rather than information from the API call being made.
-Only the "created_at" field contains information from the API call.
+This means they will contain information stored in the datasource we're iterating through rather than information from the API request being made.
+Only the "created_at" field contains information from the API request.

 Your completed datasource should look like this: